How to Register for Classes Abroad

 - UMD faculty-led programs: the exact number of credits as indicated online for your specific program

 - Short-term programs: the exact number of credits you will enroll in abroad

 - International Student Teaching: 6 or 9 credits, depending on your placement

-When grades are received from the foreign university or study abroad program provider, the study abroad courses are added to your transcript with the Foreign Studies level designator (FORS XXXX).
-APAS reports will be amended by the respective collegiate advising office and/or the UMD Office of the Registrar.
+When grades are received from the foreign university or study abroad program provider, the study abroad courses are added to your transcript with the Foreign Studies level designator FORS.
+APAS reports will be amended by the UMD Office of the Registrar.

-Successful completion of one of the following Study Abroad Programs—fulfills the Global Perspectives category within the Liberal Education Program:
+Successful completion of a UMD study abroad program fulfills the Global Perspectives category within the Liberal Education Program.

 Study abroad course reviews & equivalencies

 For information regarding how your courses abroad will transfer back to UMD, see the Study Abroad Course Database.
 This database includes courses that UMD students have taken abroad in the past 5 years.

 If you have a hold on your student account, you will not be able to register to study abroad at UMD.
 Even when you are abroad, you are responsible for clearing holds on your account.
 Study abroad staff cannot remove holds on your behalf, so you make sure you: